blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/ami-config/system-access.md

 ## What now?

-From here on out, you're ready to start developing within Blackboard Learn.
+From here on out, you're ready to start developing within Blackboard LMS.
 You will have full administrator access to the server through the web interface, which will allow you to configure the system to your liking and allow you to install new applications for REST API, LTI and/or Ultra Extension Framework (UEF)

 You can find additional information about our integration methods here: